Is Your Logistics Provider an Advocate of Collaboration?

 An LLP can identify such issues and facilitate solutions because it has an overview of the supply chain and can function as an "honest broker" that mediates between the participants.
 In other words, the LLP can become an advocate of collaboration.

-"The LLP can reduce or eliminate friction in the supply chain," said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+"The LLP can reduce or eliminate friction in the supply chain," said Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.
 "It can see mistakes that have gone undetected and use the experience it gained helping businesses across a wide variety of industries to fix these problems."

 Here are some ways in which the role works in practice.